mixmarvel/mixmarvel.github.io/_posts/2018-07-01-MixMarvel-imToken.md

 subtitle: Collaboration
 ---

-MixMarvel Foundation states that reported in March 2018, the MixMarvel operation team will collaborate with imToken; both parties will co-construct the according blockchain game dApp ecosystem.
+MixMarvel Foundation states that reported in July 2018, the MixMarvel operation team will collaborate with imToken; both parties will co-construct the according blockchain game dApp ecosystem.

-On March 1, 2018, MixMarvel started a comprehensive collaboration with imToken.
+On July 1, 2018, MixMarvel started a comprehensive collaboration with imToken.
 Both parties will co-construct blockchain game dApp ecosystem and  promote the HyperDragons and HyperSnakes together.

 The collaboration has achieved a good response in both imToken and MixMarvel community.
 MixMarvel will also bring more games to imToken in the future.